topsoftrees/Homelabs/project 7 - Slow Wireless - Win.md

 Created the VLAN in pfSense, tagged port 1 and 8, and created a VLAN network in Unifi:

 _In pfSense:_
 1. Interfaces > Assignments > VLANs > add VLAN 150 (wireless)

-a.
-We should add the VLAN to LAN since the switch and AP are connected through the LAN port of SG-1100.
+2. We should add the VLAN to LAN since the switch and AP are connected through the LAN port of SG-1100.
 If the AP was connected through the OPT port, we should add the VLAN to OPT interface.

-2. Interfaces > Assignments > VLANs > VLAN 150 > add
+3. Interfaces > Assignments > VLANs > VLAN 150 > add

-3. Interfaces > Assignments > VLANs > VLAN 150 > enable, wireless, 192.168.150.1/24
+4. Interfaces > Assignments > VLANs > VLAN 150 > enable, wireless, 192.168.150.1/24

-4. Services > DHCP Server > VLAN 150 > enable, 192.168.150.10-192.168.150.254
+5. Services > DHCP Server > VLAN 150 > enable, 192.168.150.10-192.168.150.254

-5. Interfaces > Switch > VLANs > edit, VLAN tag 150, guest network, 0 tagged and 2 tagged.
+6. Interfaces > Switch > VLANs > edit, VLAN tag 150, guest network, 0 tagged and 2 tagged.

 _In TP-Link Switch:_
 1. Add a VLAN 150, tag port 1 and 8.

 _In Unifi:_
 1. Settings > Network > Add a network > Test Network, VLAN 150, turn off Auto Scale Network, Gateway IP/Subnet: 192.168.150.1/24
 2. Settings > Wifi > Add a Guest Network > Van 150, VAN Network, Wifi Type: Guest, Security: WPA-3

 _In pfSense:_
 1. Firewall > Rules > VLAN 150 > Pass any protocol that is NOT destination LAN

 **Lessons Learned:**